 Ardnamurchan offers some superb contrasting sea kayaking; from the exposed trip around Ardnamurchan point to the sheltered bays of Loch Sunart.

 Ardnamurchan is a peninsula south of Arisaig - the Scottish mainlands most westerly point.
 Ardnamurchan point is a great place to travel to, the lighthouse on the point and the nearby Sanna bay offering some of the finest views on the West coast.
 Its an even better sea kayak trip - it has a wonderfully exposed feel as the view stretches from Coll and Tiree all the way up to Skye.
 Nearby Loch Sunart is very rich in wildife and a wonderful place to explore by sea kayak if the conditions aren't right for Ardnamurchan point or if you fancy something more sheltered.
-We can run sea kayak day trips and other sea kayak courses around Ardnamurchan.
+We can run bespoke sea kayak day trips and we also run an introduction to sea kayaking trip around Ardnamurchan.

 Ardnamurchan is very rich in wildlife